 Salisbury University Phenology Project (SUPP)

 Figure 1.
 One of the SUPP trees, red maple CM019, with SU graduate student Amanda Rocker who helped to set up SUPP.
-During the summer of 2021, Salisbury University became a partner to the USA-National Phenology Network ( usanpn.org), a community-science program that harnesses the collective effort of many stake holders to monitor the impacts of climate change on plants and animals of the United States.
+During the summer of 2021, Salisbury University became a partner to the USA-National Phenology Network ( usanpn.org), a community-science program that harnesses the collective effort of many stake holders to monitor the impacts of climate change and land-use changes (like urbanization) on plants and animals of the United States.

 What is phenology?